Home » Indian Polity » Right to Education Act (RTE)

 Right to Education

 Education is the lifeline of any nation, and without it, those nations cannot live.
 As a result, education is the foundation of the nation.
-It is essential for a democracy’s general development and efficient operation.
-Education makes people more competent and likeable, and as they advance, so does the nation.
+Education is important for a democracy’s growth and functioning.
+It empowers people, making them more capable and engaged, which in turn helps the nation progress.

 Article 21A of Indian Constitution